Network Realization Functions for Optimal Distributed Control: Distributed Control via NRF Implementation

-\begin{rem} In the NRF framework, the communication of ``internal states'', {\em i.e.}, states of the plant or of the controller, is expressly averted, leading to distributed implementations that are scalable with respect to the dimension of the plant.
-This is one of the main contributions of this paper, whereas state-of-the art methods such as \cite{matni1, matni2} are able to generate type (\ref{imple}) controller implementations only for stable plants. \end{rem}
+\begin{rem} In the NRF framework, we avoid communicating \emph{internal states}, {\em i.e.}, states of the plant or controller, thus promoting control law implementations that are scalable with respect to the dimension of the plant's state (recall Section \ref{Introdc}). \end{rem}

-\begin{rem} Note that if ${\bf \Phi}$ is taken to be the zero-matrix, then we retrieve the classical setup of imposing a sparsity pattern on the TFM of the controller $u={\bf \Gamma} z$.
-The mutation from the classical paradigm consists in allowing the communication of the command signals between sub-controllers in exchange for the additional {\em degree of freedom} ${\bf \Phi}$. \end{rem}